Retention & Disposal Schedules

 What do I do if I think I have records due for destruction?

 - If you believe you are holding records that are no longer required, please consult the appropriate Retention & Disposal Schedules.
-If your class of record is identified as being due for destruction, please complete the Disposal Authorisation Form, including obtaining approval by the head of element and send to the Manager, Corporate Information for authorisation.
+If your class of record is identified as being due for destruction, please complete the Disposal Authorisation Form, including obtaining approval by the head of element and send to the Manager, Productivity and Information Management for authorisation.

 - Once authorised, the form will be returned to you.
 It is only when you have received this authorisation that are you permitted to destroy the records in the most appropriate manner (eg: confidential bin for sensitive records).

-Once you have destroyed the records, the form will be signed that you have destroyed the records and should be returned to CRDS for filing.
+Once you have destroyed the records, the form will be signed that you have destroyed the records and should be returned to Records Services for filing.
 All signed destruction requests are required to be kept by law.

-- If you have any questions about this process, or need assistance in the initial appraisal of your records, please contact the Manager, Corporate Information.
+- If you have any questions about this process, or need assistance in the initial appraisal of your records, please contact the Manager, Productivity and Information Management.

 Disposition of a file or record may include any of the following actions: